kylechui/CourseHelper/README.md

 - [ ] Visualizer for the course graph
 - [X] Web scraping to automatically generate the input data
 - [ ] Maybe write a shell script to set up the project on install?
+- [ ] Add checks for whether the user has Chrome/ChromeDriver/Selenium
+  installed, and show if not, show warnings when they run `update`